Yipit/relaxed_types/README.rst

 Dictionaries
 ++++++++++++

 It is possible to specify the expected types for dictionary key values.
-The specification has the minimum value necessary to match a dictionary.
+All keys specified must exist in the dictionary —- the value ``Any`` can be specified as a key in order to validate additional keys.

 .. code:: python